mambans/AioFeed/README.md

 #### Added features I personally thought was missing from Twitch

-- Auto refresh streams and their stats incl. viewers, games, title, thumbnail (For when Site stays Open or Pinned.)
-(Can be disabled)
+- Auto refresh streams and their stats incl. viewers, games, title, thumbnail (For when /feed page stays open) (Can be disabled).
 - Adjust volume with scroll wheel and mute with scroll click.
-- Streams title/game update notifications for selected channels.
+- Streams title/game updated notifications for selected channels.
 - Switch chat sides
 - Seperate Live follows and Vod follows to be able to only fetch vods from selected channels and instead of all.
 - Bigger live video & smaller chat.